So, what is borrowing power?

 Knowing your borrowing power can be, well, empowering, as it gives you an idea of what kind of property you should be applying for.

 You won’t want to make unaffordable repayments, and lenders don’t want to lend you an unaffordable or irresponsible amount.
-Especially in the wake of Royal Banking Commission, where responsible lending was a frequently recurring theme.
+Especially in the wake of the Royal Banking Commission, where responsible lending was a frequently recurring theme.
 So, knowing a ballpark figure upfront will help you look at the right properties in the right locations, and save you a lot of heartache.

 What goes into calculating my borrowing power?